Airbus A350

-On 15 January 2015, the initial A350-900 entered service with Qatar Airways, followed by the A350-1000 on 24 February 2018 with the same launch customer.
+On 15 January 2015, the first A350-900 entered service with Qatar Airways, followed by the A350-1000 on 24 February 2018 with the same launch operator.

-As of October 2025, Singapore Airlines is the largest operator with 61 A350-900 aircraft in its fleet.
+As of October 2025, Singapore Airlines is the largest operator with 65 aircraft in its fleet, while Turkish Airlines is the largest customer with 110 aircraft on order.

-A350 orders stood at 925 aircraft, of which 522 had been delivered and all were in service with 40 operators.
-The global A350 fleet had completed more than 934,000 flights on more than 955 routes without accidents.
+A total of 1,447 A350 family aircraft have been ordered and 682 delivered, of which 681 aircraft are in service with 38 operators.
+The global A350 fleet has completed more than 1.58 million flights on more than 1,240 routes, transporting more than 400 million passengers with no fatalities and one hull loss in an airport-safety-related incident.

-It succeeds the A340 and competes against Boeing's large long-haul twinjets: the 787, the 777, and its successor, the 777X.
+It succeeds the A340 and competes against Boeing's large long-haul twinjets, the Boeing 777, its future successor, the 777X, and the 787 Dreamliner.

 Development

 Background and early designs

 Airbus initially rejected Boeing's claim that the Boeing 787 Dreamliner would be a serious threat to the Airbus A330, stating that the 787 was just a reaction to the A330 and that no response was needed.
-When airlines urged Airbus to provide a competitor, Airbus initially proposed the "A330-200Lite", a derivative of the A330 featuring improved aerodynamics and engines similar to those on the 787.
+When airlines urged Airbus to provide a competitor, Airbus initially proposed the "A330-200 Lite", a derivative of the A330 featuring improved aerodynamics and engines similar to those on the 787.
 The company planned to announce this version at the 2004 Farnborough Airshow, but did not proceed.

 On 16 September 2004, Airbus president and chief executive officer Noël Forgeard confirmed the consideration of a new project during a private meeting with prospective customers.
 Forgeard did not give a project name, and did not state whether it would be an entirely new design or a modification of an existing product.
 Airline dissatisfaction with this proposal motivated Airbus to commit €4 billion to a new airliner design.

 On 10 December 2004, Airbus' shareholders, EADS and BAE Systems, approved the "authorisation to offer" for the A350, expecting a 2010 service entry.

-Airbus then expected to win more than half of the 250-300 seat aircraft market, estimated at 3,100 aircraft overall over 20 years.
+Airbus then expected to win more than half of the 250-300-seat aircraft market, estimated at 3,100 aircraft overall over 20 years.